voorhoede/tiny-shields/contributing.md

 Node.js, [latest LTS is recommended](https://nodejs.org/en/about/releases/).

 ### Tips
-0. The repository uses npm workspaces, which is bleeding edge and can sometimes not properly link packages.
+0. The repository uses npm workspaces, dependency installation is done from the root but each workspaces has its own scripts.

 0. To add a new service please create a new issue first.